Repressions grow in Algeria, is freedom of speech in danger?

 After 10 days in custody, during which he said he had been physically mistreated under interrogation, Bendjama was charged in two separate cases.

-In one, he was charged at the end of August – along with Algerian researcher Raouf Farrah – with receiving foreign funding to commit acts against public order, as well as sharing classified information, and sentenced to two years in prison.
+In one, he was charged – along with Algerian researcher Raouf Farrah – with receiving foreign funding to commit acts against public order, as well as sharing classified information, and sentenced in August to two years in prison.

 In November, he was given a six-month sentence in another case for “participating in illegal emigration” for allegedly contributing to the escape of opposition figure Dr Amira Bouraoui, who had been banned from leaving Algeria while waiting for her appeal against numerous convictions.